alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-04-04-experiments-in-agentic-ai-part-ix-turning-a-one-pass-pipeline-into-a-claude-code-style-coding-loop.md

 Enter move (row col [f for flag]):
 ```

-Now I'm marking this version of the game down for providing no instructions on how to play.
+However, I marked this version of the game down for providing no instructions on how to play.
 I had to guess that to reveal 1, 1 I would type `1 1`.

 ```
     0 1 2 3 4 5 6 7 8